+So Wrong, It’s Right track Remembering Sunday was written on a plane ride home after All Time Low frontman Alex Gaskarth visited a girl, and things didn’t go quite the way he planned.
 In it, he tells the story of a guy (er, him) who’s so in love with a woman that he wants to ask her to marry him.
 But in what is essentially pop-punk’s answer to The Notebook, he goes to her house to declare his love, only for the neighbours to tell him she’s moved away.
 Livid.

 ‘Funny how it rained all day / I didn’t think much of it then, but it’s starting to all make sense,’ he sings after his gutting realisation.
 ‘Oh I can see now, that all of these clouds are following me in my desperate endeavour, to find my whoever, whoever she may be…’